MightySnake/MightySnake/README.md

 - 👋 Hi, I’m Jacob Thomas
 - 👀 I’m interested in ...
 Programming and sim racing
 - 🌱 I’m currently learning ...
-Web Development
+C++
 - 💞️ I’m looking to collaborate on ...
 Just about everything
 - 📫 How to reach me ... jacobt257@gmail.com